-- Watch your wake.
-It might capsize a small craft.
-You are responsible for damage caused by your wake.
-Pass through anchorages at a minimum speed. - 14.
-Learn and abide by common boating "rules of the road". - 15.
-Always have up-to-date charts of your cruising area on board. - 16.
-Keep an alert lookout.
+- 16. Keep an alert lookout.
 The operator is required by law to "maintain a proper lookout by sight (and hearing).
 He must insist that he has an unobstructed view particularly to the front.
 No passengers, load or fishing seats should block his view when operating the boat above idle speed. - 17.
 Always instruct at least one person on board in the rudiments of boat handling in case you are disabled or fall overboard. - 18.
 Consider what action you would take under various emergency conditions such as a person overboard, fog, fire, a damaged hull or other bad leaks, motor breakdown, severe storm or collision. - 19.
 If your boat ever capsizes, remember that if it continues to float, it is usually best to remain with it.
 You are more easily located by a search plane or boat. - 20.
 Keep firefighting and lifesaving equipment in good condition and readily available at all times. - 21.
 Do not test fire extinguishers by squirting small amounts of the agent.
 The extinguisher might not work when needed.
 Always follow approved instructions when checking fire extinguishers. - 22.
 Have an adequate anchor and sufficient line (at least six times the depth of the water) to assure a secure hold in all types of weather and sea conditions. - 23.
 Boat hooks are valuable when docking or when needed to retrieve objects that have fallen overboard. - 24.
 Keep electrical equipment and wiring in good condition.
 Knife switches or other arcing devices should never be installed in fuel compartments.
 Allow ample ventilation around batteries. - 25.
 Good housekeeping in your boat is important.
-Cleanliness diminishes the probability of fire.

-- 26. Know your fuel tank capacity and cruising range.
+Cleanliness diminishes the probability of fire. - 26.
+Know your fuel tank capacity (180 gallons) and cruising range.
 If it is necessary to carry additional fuel, do so only in proper containers.
-Take special precautions to prevent the accumulation of fuel vapors in confined spaces. - 27.
-Before departing on a boat trip, advise a responsible friend or relative about where you intend to cruise.
+Take special precautions to prevent the accumulation of fuel vapors in confined spaces.

+- 27. Before departing on a boat trip, advise a responsible friend or relative about where you intend to cruise.
 Be sure to give that person a good description of your boat.
 Keep them advised of any changes in your cruise plans.
 These precautions will enable your friend or relative to tell the Coast Guard where to search for you and what type of boat to look for if you fail to return.
 Be sure to advise the same person when you complete your trip to prevent any false alarms about your safety. - 28.
 Your local United States Coast Guard Auxiliary, the United States Power Squadrons, The Red Cross, and your state boating law enforcement agency offer safe boating classes several times a year.
 These are comprehensive courses, and are generally of minimal cost to you.
 Call your local U.S. Coast Guard Auxiliary, Power Squadron Flotilla, or your state agency for the time and place of their next class.
 Inquires can be made to the Boating Safety Hotline, 1-800-368-5647 or to the Boat U.S. Foundation information number 1-800-336-BOAT.